flipcoder/textbeat/README.md

 # The Basics

 If you're familiar with trackers, you may pick this up quite easily.
-Music flows vertically, with separate columns that are separated by whitespace or setting separators.
+Music flows vertically, with separate columns that are separated by whitespace or manually setting a column width.

-Each column is represents a track and they default to separate midi channel numbers.
+Each column represents a track, which defaults to separate midi channel numbers.
-Tracks sequence notes.
+Tracks play sequences of notes.
 You'll usually play at least 1 track per instrument.
 This doesn't mean you're limited to just one note per track though, you can keep notes held down and play chords as you wish.